 How to tell if your poop is normal or not

-To determine if your poop is saying something about your pelvic floor, you first have to be able to identify it.
-The best way to do that is with The Bristol Stool Chart.
-“It gives us a start in the ability to identify what ‘type’ of poop we have, ranging from Type 1 (constipation) to Type 7 (diarrhea),” Rorabeck explains.
+To determine if your poop is saying something about your pelvic floor, you first have to be able to identify it and see if you have healthy poop.
+The best way to do that is with The Bristol Stool Chart, which looks at poop shape as well as consistency and poop color.
+“It gives us a start in the ability to identify what ‘type’ of poop we have, ranging from Type 1 (constipation) to Type 7 (diarrhea),” Dr. Rorabeck explains.

-While the chart helps depict different stool shapes, Rorabeck notes that pencil-thin poop (a popular topic on Instagram) is left out.
+While the chart helps depict different stool shapes, Dr. Rorabeck notes that pencil-thin poop (a popular topic on Instagram) is left out.
 “Pencil-thin stool can be indicative of tension within your pelvic floor muscles,” she says.
 “If your pelvic floor muscles cannot fully relax, then there is a smaller opening for stool to pass through, which can lead to a pencil-like appearance.”
-According to Rorabeck, pencil-thin poop can be of hard consistency (Type 2) to soft, normal consistency (Type 4), though, it’s usually Type 4, she says.
+According to Dr. Rorabeck, pencil poops can be of hard consistency (Type 2) to soft, normal consistency (Type 4), though, it’s usually Type 4, she says.

-If you go to the bathroom and notice thin poop—like, a lot thinner than usual—a weak and/or tight pelvic floor could very well be to blame.
+If you go to the bathroom and notice long, skinny poop—like, a lot thinner than usual—a weak and/or tight pelvic floor could very well be to blame.

 Release: Use a therapy ball